filipre/hubot-statistics/README.md

 # hubot-statistics

-A hubot script that provides statistics about the hubot instance in a json format
+A hubot script that provides statistics about the hubot instance in a json format.
+You may want to use [http://www.repo-board.io/](http://www.repo-board.io/)

 See [`src/statistics.coffee`](src/statistics.coffee) for full documentation.